SubClub-The-Sublet-Management-App/SubClub-Docs/Project-Activity-Log.md

 * Create a Room page, and form for the create and update room.
 * Create components that handle  - view, create, update, and delete operation of the Room page.

+**Achievements and reflexion of the day:**

+I continue to work on the Rooms page.
+So far I have been able to get the data and present the information.
+Currently, I am working on the functionality of updating the rooms data, but it is taking longer than I expected, so I will continue working on it tomorrow.